FolkertVanVerseveld/aoe/STATUS.md

 # Project status

 *The current state of the project is documented here.
-At the moment, it can start a dummy 2 player singleplayer game without any real game mechanics.*
+At the moment, it can start a dummy singleplayer game without any real game mechanics.*

 All items are in random order unless stated otherwise.
 Binaries are not provided at this moment, because there is no game to be played.